-The PHA will deliver notices of lease termination directly to the tenant or an adult member of the household by placing it on the tenant's door or hand delivering.
-In addition, the notice will be sent by first-class mail the same day.
+The PHA will attempt to deliver notices of lease termination directly to the tenant or an adult member of the household.
+If such attempt fails, the notice will be sent by first-class mail the same day.
 All notices of lease termination will include a copy of the forms HUD-5382 and HUD-5380 to accompany the termination notice.
 Any tenant who claims that the cause for termination involves domestic violence, dating violence, sexual assault, stalking, or human trafficking of which the tenant or affiliated individual of the tenant is the victim will be given the opportunity to provide documentation in accordance with the policies in sections 13-III.F and 16-VII.D.

-Timing of the Notice [24 CFR 966.4(l)(3)(i); 24 CFR 966.8; Notice PIH 2021-29] The PHA must give written notice of lease termination of:
+Timing of the Notice [24 CFR 966.4(1)(3)(i)]

+The PHA must give written notice of lease termination of: